Full Moon on

 Moon before descending node

-12 days after ascending node on 3 May 2003 at 02:17 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 16 May 2003 at 10:51 in ♏ Scorpio.
+12 days after ascending node on 3 May 2003 at 02:17 in ♉ Taurus the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 16 May 2003 at 10:51 in ♏ Scorpio.

 Moon before southern standstill

-9 days since the previous standstill on 6 May 2003 at 09:48 in ♋ Cancer when the Moon has reached North declination of ∠26.496°, the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-26.503° at the point of next southern standstill on 19 May 2003 at 03:13 in ♑ Capricorn.
+9 days since the last northern standstill on 6 May 2003 at 09:48 in ♋ Cancer when the Moon has reached North declination of ∠26.496° the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-26.503° at the point of next southern standstill on 19 May 2003 at 03:13 in ♑ Capricorn.

 Sun-Earth-Moon syzygy